 The Gamcheon Culture Village is built on a hill and filled with maze-like alleys and views of the sea and the city below.
 The residents decorated their neighborhood with colorful murals and sculptures.
 Coupled with colorful houses, art shops at every turn, and cafés with fantastic views, it’s every artsy traveler’s dream come true.

-Take half a day to leisurely explore Gamcheon.
+Take half a day to explore Gamcheon leisurely.
 You’ll find modern art installations at every turn with plenty of photo opportunities.
-If you don’t mind walking, walk back down to the subway station as the road to the village is nice and photogenic as well.
+If you don’t mind walking, walk back down to the subway station as the road to the village is charming and photogenic as well.
 You’ll be able to pass through the lower villages where you can find wet markets and get a glimpse of how the village looked like before the art explosion.

 If you love collecting printed art works or sending artsy postcards, Gamcheon is the best place in Busan to pick these up.